Last Updated: November 21, 2019 2:54AM

 Since creativity is at the heart of transcreation, the standard quality metrics often won’t cut it for measuring whether the messaging hits the mark with native speakers.
 Instead, we need to think differently and combine the measurement of two components—50% linguistic quality and 50% content creation quality.

 Transcreation is about recreating the emotional impact and meeting the content objective from one language to another.
 Transcreation is not about equivalence of language, it is about the transfer of a concept.
 So, we need to look at it like it is a piece of content created uniquely for each new market.

 Like creating content for the first time, before it comes into being there is a process.
 Whether a thought leadership piece or part of a marketing campaign to promote a new product, the content creation has an objective.
 Similarly, transcreation has a purpose in the local market, e.g. increase brand awareness or generate new sales leads.
 As the purpose of the transcreated content is defined, the next step is to get the most suitable talent.

 Transcreation requires much more engagement than translation.
 Consider the amount of collaboration that will go into creating source copy, researching the market, understanding the end consumers, the purpose of the messaging, and the content’s communication objectives.

 While transcreators don’t necessarily start with a blank canvas, they still need to understand everything the content creator knows, e.g. target market, the audience, and what the content aims to do.
 Then they need to take that information and apply what they know about the local culture, language, publishing medium, and the content objective to make sure the desired message is communicated.

-Transcreators straddle two worlds, the linguistic world of the translator and the creative world of the copywriter.
+Transcreators straddle two worlds, the linguistic world of translation and the creative world of copywriting.
 Both embody different skills, but these three are probably the most important: